3araht/giabalanai/readme.md

 # Firmware

-The giabalanai uses QMK for its firmware, and the codes for it are here:
+The giabalanai uses QMK for its firmware, and the codes for it will be available here as the push request is accepted:
 [QMK - giabalanai directory](https://github.com/qmk/qmk_firmware/tree/master/keyboards/giabalanai)

+Temporarily, please download codes from [here](https://github.com/3araht/giabalanai/blob/master/temp/qmk_firmware/keyboards/giabalanai) as a "beta" version.

 Or, use this pre-compiled [hex file](https://github.com/3araht/giabalanai/blob/master/giabalanai_3araht.hex) for your convenience (RGB_LIGHTING enabled).